mpimd-csc/MORWiki.jl/README.md

   Currently, `Chip`, `FlowMeter`, and `SteelProfile` are stored as plain MatrixMarket `.mtx` files.
   `FenicsRail` is stored as a single `.zip` archive containing several `.mtx` files.
+  `PenzlFOM` is assembled from scratch, i.e., stores no data at all.
   The remaining data sets are stored as MAT v5 files;
   which we plan to replace by MAT v7.3 files ... eventually.